|

 We do news right, not fast

-Note: This blog expresses only the opinions of the blog owner,
+Note: This blog expresses only the opinions of the blog owner, and does not represent the opinion of any organization or blog that is associated with The Golden Rock.

 Archive for the ‘taiwan’ Category

-The Golden Rock - March 2nd, 2008 Edition
+Sunday, March 2nd, 2008

 - It’s Taiwan music charts time!
 This week on the G-Music charts, Aska Yang got its first place back after Gary Cao regained his top spot last week.
 Cao dropped down to 3rd place, which is still damn good after 9 weeks on the chart.
 Another strong performer to Joanna Wang, whose debut album is still at 2nd place after spending 7 weeks on the chart.
 The best-performing newcomer is the Grammy compilation album all the way down at 15th place.
 Other than that, sales are kind of depressing right now.